Professional Doctorate in Physical Therapy (D.P.T.)

 Application Procedure for the Doctorate in Physical Therapy

-International students should commence the application process at least six months in advance of the application deadline; academic records must be sent directly to the School of Nursing and Health Sciences as PTCAS does not accept foreign credentials.
-While PTCAS can accept electronic versions of GRE, SNHS is unable to accept electronic scores,so official paper score reports must be sent directly to SNHS.
+International students should commence the application process well in advance of the application deadline.
 Official transcripts providing proof of completion of all admission requirements will be necessary from all accepted and deposited students before enrolling in the program.
-Official transcripts sent to PTCAS are not sent to institutions.

-Applicants will be selected for admission based on the strength of their application and interview, including pre-requisite science GPA, overall GPA, GRE scores, recommendations, personal statement, and healthcare experiences.
+Applicants will be selected for admission based on the strength of their application, including pre-requisite science GPA, overall GPA, GRE scores, recommendations, personal statement, and healthcare experiences.
+Select applicants will be invited for required interviews by PT faculty.

 Prerequisite Course Registration

-In some cases, when an applicant has many pre-requisite courses to complete, it is possible to register through the Dorothea Dix Scholar's Program (undergraduate adult continuing education department).
-For any questions regarding this process, the Dix Office can be reached at 617-521-2500 and firstname.lastname@example.org.
+In some cases, when an applicant has many prerequisite courses to complete, it is possible to register through the Dorothea Dix Scholar's Program (undergraduate adult continuing education department).
+These courses are offered on campus during the day during the academic year.
+For any questions regarding this process, the Dix Office can be reached at 617-521-2500 and email@example.com.

 Accepted students who wish to enroll must submit a non-refundable enrollment deposit by the date indicated in the letter offering admission.
 This deposit is applied to the first term bill.
 No extensions to the deposit due date can be granted.